 Filipino Interior Design Influences You Can Use to Redecorate Your Home

 It does not matter if you live in the Philippines or not, you have probably spotted a hint of Filipino interior design in some living spaces.
 But why are people so drawn into creating a Filipino-inspired atmosphere?
 The answer lies in its versatility.
-Filipino culture, in general, covers a wide range of influences due to several years of colonialism from the Japanese, Americans, and Spanish.
+Filipino culture covers a wide range of influences due to several years of colonialism from the Japanese, Americans, and Spanish.
 It hasn’t lost its sense of native culture as well, with most modern-day designers taking inspiration from indigenous works.

-To connect with the country’s rich history and culture, here are Filipino interior design ideas you can use to remodel your home.
+Here are Filipino interior design ideas you can use to remodel your home.

 Filipino Interior Design Ideas You’ll Fall in Love With

 Filipino design styles make use of neutrals, grays, and browns.
 Vibrant colors are usually seen in accessories like banig (sleeping mats) and curtains.
-You don’t have to stick to classic Filipino designs when it comes to redecorating your home, the last thing you’ll want is an interior space that looks like it is frozen in time.
+You don’t have to stick to classic Filipino designs when it comes to redecorating your home.
+The last thing you’ll want is an interior space that looks like it is frozen in time.
 By simply picking a few details that reflect the true Filipino culture, you’ll be able to create a space that is both modern and artistic.

 Scroll down for the video

 The Philippines is abundant with natural resources found throughout its 7,107 islands.
 People have acquired the creativity and skills to make use of these materials, throughout the years.
 The Bicol region is best known for producing abaca and sinamay products, for example.
 Baskets and placemats woven from any of these materials are perfect for those looking to incorporate a minimalist theme into their homes.